MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Data-protection-summary.md

  * **Consider a DPIA:** If your proposed use of Workplace Analytics involves processing personal data in a way that could lead to high risks to the rights of employees and other users in your organization, consider completing a data protection impact assessment (DPIA).

-   For more information, see [Determine whether to complete a data protection impact assessment (DPIA)](Data-protection-considerations.md#determine-whether-to-complete-a-data-protection-impact-assessment-dpia) and [DPIA: What it is, when is it needed, and why](https://eugdprcompliant.com/dpia-guidelines/).
+   For more information, see [Determine whether to complete a data protection impact assessment (DPIA)](Data-protection-considerations.md#determine-whether-to-complete-a-data-protection-impact-assessment-dpia).

 * **Use aggregated or anonymized data:** To minimize privacy risk, use the minimum data necessary to conduct your research.
 Note the inherent trade-off: You can, for example, adopt a strict policy that never uses personal data, but this restricts the analyses that Workplace Analytics can perform.
 For more information, see [Use aggregated or anonymized data whenever possible](Data-protection-considerations.md#use-aggregated-or-anonymized-data-whenever-possible).